fineanmol/plant-tree/README.md

-🌾 Updated on Mon, 30 Jun 2025 16:38:12 GMT
+🌵 Updated on Mon, 30 Jun 2025 21:23:42 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Simplicity is the soul of efficiency."